DashonMJones/chatmcp/README.md

 ### Linux Requirements (Ubuntu 22.04 and 24.04)

-For running ChatMCP AppImage/DEB on Ubuntu and derivatives, install the following runtime packages:
+For running Rovena AppImage/DEB on Ubuntu and derivatives, install the following runtime packages:

 - AppImage (FUSE): `libfuse2`
 - GTK 3: `libgtk-3-0`